PHPOffice/PhpSpreadsheet/Documentation/markdown/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 __WARNING:-__ PHPExcel accepts a wider range of date formats than MS Excel, so it is entirely possible that Excel will return a #VALUE! error when passed a date string that it can’t interpret, while PHPExcel is able to translate that same string into a correct date value.

-Care should be taken in workbooks that use string formatted dates in calculations when writing to Excel5 or Excel2007.
+Care should be taken in workbooks that use string formatted dates in calculations when writing to Excel5 or Xlsx.

 #### DAY